java main methodjava main method

 public class MyMainMethodDemo

 This first line of code introduces a class in the sense of object-oriented programming.
 MyMainMethodDemo is the name of the class.
-Java code is always arranged within classes.
+Java code is always organized within classes.

 public static void main(String[] args)